aplbrain/dotmotif/docs/start.md

-# Getting started with dotmotif
+# Getting started with DotMotif

-Once you have [installed `dotmotif`](installation.md), you can start writing queries.
+Once you have [installed `DotMotif`](installation.md), you can start writing queries.

-Queries are written in `.motif` syntax, the task-specific motif-finding language designed for use with `dotmotif`.
+Queries are written in `.motif` syntax, the task-specific motif-finding language.

 ## 1. Write your motif